borekl/cvs-logwatcher/README.md

 **`tftpdir`**
-defines subdirectory within TFTP root where the configs will be saved, even the ones not actually retrieved with TFTP; the scripts write access to this directory so that it can process and remove retrieved files
+defines subdirectory within TFTP root where the configs will be saved, even the ones not actually retrieved with TFTP; the scripts write access to this directory so that it can process and remove retrieved files; this configuration key is optional

+**`tempdir`**
+defines temporary directory that is used to store configurations received from devices (but not over TFTP, that uses above two options!)

 **`keyring`**
 defines the keyring file